ethanhaines/NEST/README.md

 This project began during a University of Florida course connected to palynology.
 The original idea was to explore whether computer vision could help automate pollen identification from microscope imagery.

 As the project developed, the direction shifted from direct species classification to similarity search.
-That shift matters because fossil pollen is often an unknown query, not a guaranteed member of a known training class.
+This stemmed from collaborators questioning the utility of the original vision.
 For that use case, the more useful question is:

 > Which known extant pollen grains are most visually similar to this unknown or fossil grain?